 Paramore lead singer Hayley Williams moved from Mississippi to Tennessee at the age of 13.
 She met Josh and Zac Farro in a program for home-schooled students.
 Drummer Zac Farro...

-Nebraskan-born singer-songwriter Josh Rouse grew up inspired by British bands like The Smiths and The Cure, and his music reflects both the homespun feeling of the American Midwest and the...
+Nebraskan-born singer-songwriter Josh Rouse grew up inspired by British bands like The Smiths and The Cure.
+His music reflects the homespun feeling of the American Midwest and the introverted yet...

 Iceland's most famous post-rock band is named after the sister of singer/guitarist Jónsi Birgisson, who was born on the same day as the band was formed in Reykjavík in 1994....